colemancda/NetworkObjects/README.md

 # Deployment

 The NetworkObjects framework is built as a dynamically linked framework for both OS X and iOS.
+It requires Xcode 6.1 to build and a minimum operating system of iOS 8 or OS X 10.10.

 # Support and Documentation